ckdghk77/naver-crawler/README.md

-# web-crawling-naver (edited on Feb, 2021)
+# webtoon-crawling-naver (edited on Feb, 2021)

-  **web-crawling-naver** is an automated bot that gathers and updates web content on [Naver](http://www.naver.com/), which is the biggest Korean search engine, using [selenium](http://selenium-python.readthedocs.io/).
+  **webtoon-crawling-naver** is an automated bot that gathers and updates web content on [Naver](http://www.naver.com/), which is the biggest Korean search engine, using [selenium](http://selenium-python.readthedocs.io/).
 The code mainly originated from the original implementation (taeyoung-choi/naver-crawler).
    The updated version has following difference:

 1. fixed minor bugs in 2021.